 Managing Director & Senior Partner; Global Leader, Engineered Products & Infrastructure

-Related Expertise: Metals & Mining
+Related Expertise: Metals and Mining Industry

 Calls for conservation and sustainability are increasingly vehement and urgent.
 Vital natural resources are being depleted, even as consumption levels climb.
 Population increases are one measure: in 2050, the world’s population will total 9.6 billion people, an increase of 2.6 billion over the current total that will occur mostly in African and Asian countries.

 Related Article: Steel as a Model for a Sustainable Metal Industry in 2050

 Expect a transformation.
 By 2050, the world and the way it uses its resources will be different.
 Rules are changing, societal pressure to act more sustainably is growing, and technological advances are creating new possibilities.
 The push for sustainability is challenging ways of doing business across industries.
 But for the mining and metal sector, the challenges are fundamental: these companies are extractors and users of finite mineral resources, and they face significant demands and expectations regarding sustainability from across the value chain and from various stakeholder groups.